LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/exercises/_index.md

 5. Add some CSS to style your table to make it easier to read and center it on the page.
 You may need to create a new `styles.css` as well.
 Make sure to connect `styles.css` to the appropriate template with `th:href`.

-## Bonus Mission
+## Bonus Missions

+1. Update your `processCreateEventForm` method so that you are able to create a new event using the new `HashMap`.
+- You will also need to update your `events/create` template so that a user can enter a description.

-Try to add one more column to the table with pictures for each coding event.
+1. Try to add one more column to the table with pictures for each coding event.
 You need to use `th:href` to pull in pictures in the appropriate template.